 - Venezuelans continue to flee their country.
 All of these problems have led to Venezuelans fleeing the country in hopes of a better future.
 There have been roughly 5 million migrants from Venezuela.
 Fleeing the country gives the migrants a better chance at survival but worsens the situation in their home country.
 Essential jobs that lack workers now have even fewer available people.
 Citizens who remain in Venezuela say they no longer feel safe in their country and they have lost all hope and trust in officials to fix the crisis.

-Although poverty, corruption and violence have been the narrative of Venezuela for the last few decades, there is still hope that the tide will turn.
+Although poverty, corruption and violence have been the narrative of Venezuela for the last few decades, hope still exists that the tide will turn.
 In the time of a government battle, citizens now have more than two options.
-It used to be Maduro leaves or they do, but now there is a third option which is change with President Guaidó.
+It used to be that either Maduro needed to leave or they did.
+However, now a third option exists, which is to replace Maduro with President Guaidó.

 Fortunately, there are many groups assisting with child security, food and water relief, education and poverty in Venezuela.
 These continued efforts will hopefully impact poverty in Venezuela significantly.